 • Non-Dairy Milk – I used almond milk, but other dairy-free kinds of milk will work.
 I do not recommend canned coconut milk.

-• Coconut Oil – You can also use butter or vegan butter.
+• Coconut Oil – You can also use another type of oil, butter, or vegan butter.

 Substitutions: